ros2/design/articles/101_build_tool.md

 The goal of a unified build tool is to build a set of packages with a single invocation.
 It should work with ROS 1 packages as well as ROS 2 packages which provide the necessary information in their manifest files.
-It should also work with packages that do not provide manifest files themselves, given that the meta information is externally provided.
+It should also work with packages that do not provide manifest files themselves, given that the necessary meta information can be inferred and/or is provided externally.
-This will allow the build tool to be utilized for non-ROS packages (e.g. Gazebo including its dependencies).
+This will allow the build tool to be utilized for non-ROS packages (e.g. Gazebo including its ignition dependencies, sdformat, etc.).

 In the ROS ecosystems several tools already exist which support this use case (see below).
 Each of the existing tools performs similar tasks and duplicates a significant amount of the logic.
 As a consequence of being developed separately certain features are only available in some of the tools while other tools lack those.

-The reason to work on a single universal build tool comes down to reducing the effort necessary for development and maintenance.
+The reason to use a single universal build tool comes down to reducing the effort necessary for development and maintenance.
-Additionally this makes new features developed once available for all the use cases.
+Additionally this makes newly developed features available for all the use cases.

 ### Build Tool vs. Build System